worflor/woflo-petsplus-mod/README.md

 - "Boop" [ Pet your companion for the first time ]
 - "Devoted Companion" [ Pet your companion(s) a hundred times ]
 - "Trial-Ready" [ Pet reaches level 10 ]
-- "Bestest Friends Forevererer" [ Get that first pet to level 30 ]
+- "Bestest Friends Forevererer" [ Get a pet to level 30 ]
 - "Is This Designer?" [ Use a max rank ability ]

 ### Emotional Journey 🗿